subuash/sensorless_robots/README.md

     Run "python3 map.py" while simulation is open.
 Map parameters and obstacle csv will be generated.
 Crtl + C after "done" output

-    Run "python3 overlay.py" for full paths and/or mcl visualization
+    Run "python3 overlay.py" for full paths and/or mcl visualization.
+Tweak parameters as neccesary.

+ - *If using a different map than the example, Don't forget to change the readbag() function to change the topic and/or the data structure to get the position.
+ - *Check "Display Options" and Params to configure trials as desired for either class.